PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 If you are on an OS with Play Services installed, I highly recommend that you use Google Messages as the SMS app to get opportunistic end to end encryption with your contacts.
 It works fairly well on GrapheneOS with Sandboxed Play Services, too.

-You can disable telemetry in Google Messages by going to **⋮** → **Settings** → **General** → **Help Improve Messages** and toggling it off.
-There are also some other configurations in **⋮** → **Settings** → **General** → **Chat features** that you might want to go over such as sending typing indicator or read receipt.
+You can disable telemetry in Google Messages by tapping the profile in the top right → **Messages settings** → **Help Improve Messages** and toggling it off.
+There are also some other configurations in **Messages settings** → **RCS chats** that you might want to go over, such as **Show typing indicators** or **Send read receipts**.

 If you have trouble connecting to RCS, try disabling your VPN and the VPN killswitch first, then reconnect to RCS.
-Once you have connected to the server, you can re-enable your VPN and the killswitch and it should work just fine across reboots.
+Once you have connected to the server, you can re-enable your VPN and the killswitch, and it should work just fine across reboots.
 I am not sure what is causing this issue, but it might be related to [this bug](https://issuetracker.google.com/issues/189577131).

 ### Google Fi

 Google Fi provides [opportunistic end&#8209;to&#8209;end encryption](https://fi.google.com/about/end-to-end-encrypted-calls) for phone calls between Fi users on Android and [includes a VPN service](https://support.google.com/fi/answer/9040000).
-Fi also implements a unique privacy&#8209;bolstering [virtual carrier network](https://www.gstatic.com/fi/wormhole/whitepaper-a00cc4732620f382da5b7aac2bcb6905f970ba6b.pdf) architecture on supported devices, but it is [temporarily disabled](https://support.google.com/fi/answer/9040000).
+Fi also implements a unique privacy&#8209;bolstering [virtual carrier network](https://www.gstatic.com/fi/wormhole/whitepaper-a00cc4732620f382da5b7aac2bcb6905f970ba6b.pdf) (VCN) architecture on supported devices, but it is [temporarily disabled](https://support.google.com/fi/answer/9040000).

 This is not without its caveats:
 - Google Fi requires Play Services and the [Fi app](https://play.google.com/store/apps/details?id=com.google.android.apps.tycho&hl=en_US) to work properly.
-Without Play Services, all of the features mentioned above, along with visual voicemail will not work.
+Without Play Services, all of the features mentioned above, along with visual voicemail, will not work.
 SMS messages will have random strings added at the end of each of them.
 - The Google Fi app needs to be installed in the owner profile for SIM/eSIM activation.
 - Google Fi Wi&#8209;Fi calling does not work behind a VPN with the killswitch enabled in the owner profile.

-If you are living in the United States and use the stock operating system, I highly recommend using Google Fi as the carrier to take advantage of the end to end encrypted calls and Fi VPN.
-Pixel 4 and above, users will benefit the most from the VCN as mentioned.
+If you live in the United States and use the stock operating system, I highly recommend using Google Fi as your carrier to take advantage of the end to end encrypted calls and Fi VPN.
+People using a Pixel 4 and above will benefit the most from the VCN as mentioned.

-If you are using GrapheneOS and do not mind installing Sandboxed Play Services, Fi is still a better option than to other providers thanks to Google's general good security practices and the fact that you can enroll in the Advanced Protection Program to have much better protection for your account.
-Some other provides do not even have multi-factor authentication support, and most will not let you enforce FIDO2 as the authentication method.
+If you use GrapheneOS and do not mind installing Sandboxed Play Services, Fi is still a better option than other providers thanks to Google's general good security practices and the fact that you can enroll in the Advanced Protection Program to have much better protection for your account.
+Some other providers do not even have multi-factor authentication support, and most will not let you enforce FIDO2 as the authentication method.